Find Affordable College Courses

 18 Yearly Graduations

 The 2nd most popular school in the country for pharmaceutics and drug design majors who are seeking their master's degree is University of Georgia.
 Roughly 39,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
-For the 2020-2021 academic year, 18 master's degrees were handed out to pharmaceutics and drug design majors at UGA.
-Around 28% of these students were from an underrepresented racial-ethnic group, and 78% were women.
+During the most recent year for which we have data, 18 people received their master's degree in pharmaceutics and drug design from UGA.
+Of these students, 31% were women and 38% were members of underrepresented racial-ethnic groups.

 #3